Friday, 9 September 2022

 Thursday, 28 July 2011

-I was only needed to play dead in a special picture and then to share my ideas about "what do you think happens when we die?".
+For that art-installation, I only needed to look dead in some pictures and I had to share my ideas about the question: "what do you think happens when we die?".

 In today's culture, where emphasis is on enjoying life, normally people do not want to talk or think about death.
 It was not always like this.
 For example think of the huge tombs built by Egyptian kings for their own burial, because they were worried about their afterlife, and wanted to make sure that they could continue to live as kings after their death.